 - 1. Elaborate the Kashmir imbroglio between India and Pakistan - 2.
 What is the India-China border conflict? - 3.
 What are the areas of cooperation between India and Nepal? - 4.
 Explain about "Belt and Road Initiative (BRI)" policy of China. - 5.
 Write a note on Indo-Bangladesh relations in the 21st century. - 6.
-Write the role of India in curbing out the menaces of terrorism. - 7.
 What are the defence and security; and cultural cooperation between India and Myanmar?